czarandy/czarandy.github.io/_poems/2012-coding-style.md

 layout: poem
 title: His Coding Style is Very Queer
 year: 2012
+description: A programming parody poem about debugging bad code and chasing a memory leak.
 ---

     Who wrote this code I do not know.